Execview/evn-ui-treeview/packagelinker/README.md

 > npm run all npm run clean && npm run all npm install

-**2.** To create or remove the npm links please run:

-> npm run link-modules
+**2.** To setup the components + site for automatically refreshing on dependency changes:

-> npm run unlink-modules
+> npm run setup

+This deletes the line in react-scripts which prevent this from happening.

 **3.** To begin watching all the modles for changes run:

 > npm run watch

+or

+> npm start

+**4.** To publish a package, and install it in the components which depend on it:

+> npm run update-cascade [package name here]

+This will publish the 'parent' packages and install those in their parents.
+An update cascade, if you will... 😁.

 ### Things to note ###

-This will force all modules to use one copy of react.
-This was to fix issues with hooks.
-The version used is the version of the last module in the config.
+- You need to import the version file that gets written everytime a dependency changes.
+- Sometimes you need to refresh the page after activating the packagelinker.
+- Make sure you specify a package when using the update-cascade command.
+Choose the lowest level package in the graph that you have changed.
+- The package linker will publish the parent packages **as is** so ensure the changes in the working tree are intended.